Orbeon Form Builder is a visual form designer which allows you to build and deploy forms in minutes right from your web browser.

 Specific requirements will depend on how much load Orbeon Forms needs to handle, but as a starting point:

-Memory - We recommend you have enough memory on the server to be able to comfortably allocate about 4 GB to the JVM.
+We recommend you have enough memory on the server to be able to comfortably allocate at least 4 GB to the JVM.

 Our testing using real forms used by customers in production show that Orbeon Forms can sustain, on a laptop-grade 2013 4-core i7 CPU, 400 concurrent active users filling out a field every 10 seconds, or 40 requests per second.
 This means that if you have a forms with 75 fields filled by users on average, with 1/3 load during a given day, Orbeon Forms can support 40*3600*24/3/75 ~= 15,000 form submissions per day, per processor.